rtoal/plainscript/README.md

 As of now, PlainScript has only two data types:
   * `number` (IEEE 754 64-bit)
   * `bool` (`true` and `false`).
+  * `string` (sequences of unicode characters).

 The language is dynamically and weakly typed.
-Numbers and booleans are compatible with each other as in JavaScript.
+Types are compatible with each other as in JavaScript.
 Sigh.

 ## Declarations

+There are three types of declarations: variable declarations, function declarations, and parameter declarations.

 Variables are declared with `let`:
 ```
-let x, y, z = 0, sqrt(3), 2
+let x, y, z = 0, sqrt(3), "dog"
 ```
 The expressions on the right hand side are evaluated in arbitrary order (or even in parallel) and then assigned to the newly created variables on the left hand side.
 The variables do not come into scope until _after_ the declaration is complete.
 So the following script prints `15`:
 ```